Return of Title IV Policy

 For a list of other R2T4 and PWD deadlines refer to Volume 5, Chapter 2 of the FSA Handbook.

-Overview of CSM Policy
+Overview of Institutional Policy

 - Withdrawal - is the act of discontinuing enrollment either before or during a quarter.
 Withdrawal